Cannabis and PTSD: How to use CBD to Treat PTSD

 Psychiatrists and other mental health professionals use various methods to help people recover from PTSD.
 Both talk therapy and medication provide effective evidence-based treatments for PTSD.
 One category of psychotherapy, cognitive behavior therapy (CBT), is very effective.

-Peer support groups that give people the opportunity to discuss their experiences with others who had had a similar experience are also common and have proven to be helpful for many people.
+Peer support groups that give people the opportunity to discuss their experiences with others who have had a similar experience are common and have proven to be helpful for many people.